jasujm/bridge/README.md

 Currently you can only do few things with the application

 - Only command-line interface with verbose syntax
-- All four players are controlled locally...
+- All four players are controlled locally…
-- ...and the cards are visible all the time
+- …and the cards are visible all the time
 - Duplicate scoring

 ## Installing